 2. The proposal makes a clear and compelling claim for the project’s potential to contribute to knowledge in an identified field of creative practice (the project can be speculative, experimental or discursive in nature).
 The claim should be made in the form of a hypothesis or proposition and it should identify relevant literature and aligned creative works; it may identify the project’s potential to build upon creative precedents; it may extend or contradict existing methodologies.

 3. The project description is articulated clearly; ideas are comprehensible.

-Score: After writing each evaluation, our reviewers (all of which are artist academics of international standing) are asked to indicate a score.
-These scores are then tallied to produce our final project rankings.
+Score: After writing each evaluation, our reviewers are asked to indicate a score.
+These scores are tallied and averaged to produce our final project rankings.

 1. Reject: Proposal/project inappropriate or has little merit.

 2. Probable reject: Basic flaws in content or very poorly presented.